ceptontech/cepton_sdk_redist/README.md

 ## Notes / FAQ
 * A very common problem is firewall blocking UDP broadcast packets coming from the device.
 Make sure to check that first when there is no connection.
-* Intensity output is set to 1.0 right now.
-Intensity will be supported very shortly.
+* Intensity output is set to 1.0 for the sensors/firmware versions that does not expose it.
-* Sensor detection and reporting of the first data can be slightly delayed (up to 200ms) if the SDK needs to discover calibration first.
-This will not happen in production level devices.

 ### Technical notes from the internals
 * All the callbacks are invoked from the same network receive thread that gets launched at